brandonmendoza1/highschool-performance-predictive-model/README.md

 - Overlap between variables (e.g., guardianship status).
 - G1, G2, G3 are not always clearly defined.
 ## Future Work
-- Include more behavioral and psychological predictors
+- **Include more behavioral and psychological predictors**
-- Use real-world or international datasets
+- **Use real-world or international datasets**
-- Explore classification models (e.g., pass/fail)
+- **Explore classification models (e.g., pass/fail)**
+- Although our model performed moderately well within this dataset, it’s essential to test whether it works in other settings.
+This is where external validation comes in.
+By applying the model to new data whether from another school, region, or even year, we check if its predictive power performs well and appropriately.
+This helps us determine if the factors we’ve identified are genuinely impactful or just specific to this sample.
+- To address unresolved questions, include additional predictors
+- These relevant predictors could look like psychological and behavioral factors such as providing stress levels.
+Sleep patterns and average screen time per day can be insightful to a student’s performance.
+Socioeconomic details, although we were provided variables regarding family and parents occupations, could be insightful to be provided with household income amount.